clearlinux/how-to-clear/06-rpms.md

 Change `Makefile` such that `PACKAGE_NAME` is `dmidecode2` as well.

-Since `dmidecode` is already present in Clear Linux OS, we can just start using that packages and make modifications to it.
+Since `dmidecode` is already present in Clear Linux OS, we can just start using that package and make modifications to it.
 This allows us to bypass most of the hurdles of packaging, and gives us a starting point that is as close to what Clear Linux OS uses as possible.

 We can make a quick change to this package, and change the revision to a new number that's higher than the Clear Linux OS version, and rebuild it.
-This way we can include it in our mix and know for sure that it's our version and not the version from Clear Linux OS' RPM repository instead.
+This way we can include it in our mix and know for sure that it's our version and not the version from the Clear Linux OS RPM repository instead.

 Add the following lines to the `excludes` file: